nocomplexity/SecurityArchitecture/architecture/threadmodels.md

 1. Collection of good thread models.
 You can use and reuse these within your own context.
 See the sections in this chapter.
 2. Methods for performing threat modeling.
 See the subsections.

-Methods for performing threat modeling are:
+Methods for performing threat modelling are:

 ```{tableofcontents}
 ```